District of Columbia Commission on the Arts and Humanities (CAH)

 Inclusion, Diversity, Equity, Access:

-In addition to detailed plans for ADA compliance, applications should demonstrate how the project will be inclusive, diverse, equitable and accessible throughout District of Columbia beyond participants with disabilities.
-Successful applications consider the broader definition of accessibility by addressing financial, geographic, cultural and developmental access.
+In addition to detailed plans for its compliance with the Americans with Disabilities Act (ADA) (42 U.S.C. §§ 12101 et seq.), each applicant must demonstrate how the project will be inclusive, diverse, equitable and accessible throughout the District of Columbia, beyond participants with disabilities.
+Successful applications will consider a broad definition of “accessibility” by addressing financial, geographic, demographic, cultural and developmental access.

 GrantWatch ID#: 171430